Hemet, California: Mary Henley Park

 Dedicated to Mary Henley, who was born in Hemet and served as Hemet City Clerk from October 1951 to March 1975.
 The park contains two playground areas, a half basketball court, picnic tables, shade structures, restrooms and a large turf area.
 There is a marked walking path/sidewalk of 0.75 mi around the perimeter of the park.
 It has an area of 16 acre, and was established in 1993.
 A fitness court was opened in October 2022.

 Simpson Park

-Dedicated to James Simpson, Hemet City Council from 1947 to 48, and mayor from 1950 to 1966, Simpson Park is a wilderness park located in the Santa Rosa Hills southeast of Hemet with sheltered picnic area and tables, barbecues, restrooms, and hiking trails.
+Dedicated to James Simpson, member of the Hemet City Council from 1947 to 1948, and mayor from 1950 to 1966, Simpson Park is a wilderness park located in the Santa Rosa Hills southeast of Hemet with sheltered picnic area and tables, barbecues, restrooms, and hiking trails.
 At an elevation of 2500 ft, it provides an expansive view of the San Jacinto Valley, as well as the nearby cities and towns of Winchester, Menifee, and Temecula, and it has an area of 438 acre.